mostafa1075/ros-edge-detection/README.md

   <img src="media/robot_ros.gif" alt="animated" />
 </p>

-In this step we attempt to visualize the detected edges in 3D.
+In this step, we attempt to visualize the detected edges in 3D.
 Given a depth image:
 1. Mask it using the detected edges.
 2. Unproject the pixel points using the camera intrinsics and the pixel's depth.
 3. Display the points in the optical camera frame.